beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 - Overnight masks
 - Moisturizing balms

 These provide long‑lasting comfort and prevent moisture loss overnight.

 ### **7. Consider Additional Benefits**

 Depending on your needs, look for creams that offer:

-- **Anti‑aging support:**
-  - Peptides
-  - Bakuchiol
-  - CoQ10
+#### **Anti‑Aging Support**
+- **Peptides:** Help stimulate collagen production, improving firmness and reducing fine lines.
+- **Bakuchiol:** A gentle, plant‑based retinol alternative that smooths texture and boosts elasticity without irritation — ideal for dry or sensitive skin.
+Refer to <a href='https://beautyblurbs.com/bakuchiol-a-proven-retinol-alternative/' style='color:#b76e79; text-decoration: underline;'>Bakuchiol: A Gentle, Science-Backed Alternative for Smoother, Younger-Looking Skin</a> for additional details.
+- **CoQ10:** Provides antioxidant protection and energizes skin cells, helping maintain a youthful glow.

-- **Soothing ingredients:**
+#### **Soothing Ingredients**
-  - Aloe vera
-  - Panthenol (B5)
-  - Allantoin
+- **Aloe Vera:** Calms redness and delivers lightweight hydration for instant comfort.
+- **Panthenol (Vitamin B5):** Strengthens the skin barrier and helps retain moisture, leaving skin supple and smooth.
+- **Allantoin:** Softens rough patches and promotes healing, making skin feel soothed and cared for.

-- **Overnight repair:**
+#### **Overnight Repair**
-  - Occlusive balms
-  - Sleeping masks
+- **Occlusive Balms:** Seal in moisture and protect the skin barrier while you sleep, preventing water loss.
+- **Sleeping Masks:** Provide deep hydration and nourishment overnight, so you wake up with plumper, more radiant skin.

+Would you like me to add this updated section directly into your full blog post so it flows seamlessly with the rest?

 ### **8. Always Patch Test First**